 Understanding employees is key to meeting their needs, driving employee engagement and fostering a culture of well-being.
 In 2023, we’ll see companies get really creative in how they slice and dice their employee data to ensure they are creating programming and experiences that meet their people’s needs.
 HR analytics, a.k.a. people analytics, will be more important than ever in engaging the workforce.

-At Cigna, HR analytics allow us to take a data-informed approach.
+At The Cigna Group, HR analytics allow us to take a data-informed approach.
 Data gives us insight into where the bright spots are and our areas of opportunity, helping us to hone in and prioritize what’s most important.
-For example, HR analytics data showed that some Cigna employee demographics were hit harder from a health and well-being standpoint due to the stresses of the COVID-19 pandemic.
+For example, HR analytics data showed that some of our employee demographics were hit harder from a health and well-being standpoint due to the stresses of the COVID-19 pandemic.
 This insight allowed us to put an intentional focus on certain programs, to help our people feel better and be more informed about the programs and benefits that were already available to them, because not every data point is going to need a new program launch.
 Oftentimes it’s about driving awareness among certain employee demographics on the resources that are already available to them.

 A Multidimensional Approach to Employee Well-being: Your New Growth Plan

 There’s no doubt that the body and mind are intrinsically connected, but health and well-being are comprised of more than just physical and mental health.
-Recent research from Cigna identifies eight dimensions of health and well-being.
+Recent research from The Cigna Group identifies eight dimensions of health and well-being.
 Physical, emotional, environmental, social, spiritual, occupational, financial, and intellectual well-being are all essential for people to achieve and maintain vibrant health and vitality.
 The research finds that workers with high vitality – those who are able to live life with strength, health and energy – are healthier, have higher occupational confidence, feel supported at work, and are more likely to stay with their employer.

 In 2023, we’ll see a continued push from companies trying to foster a culture of health and well-being, with benefits and programming across these various dimensions.
 With our current economic climate, I predict an increased focus on employee financial well-being in particular.